-- d) Each CWS and NTNCWS supplier must take four consecutive quarterly samples for each of the Phase I VOCs, excluding vinyl chloride, and Phase II VOCs during each compliance period, beginning in the compliance period starting in the initial compliance period. - e) Reduction to annual monitoring frequency.
-If the initial monitoring for the Phase I, Phase II, and Phase V VOCs, as allowed in subsection (r)(1) of this Section, was completed by December 31, 1992, and the supplier did not detect any of the Phase I VOCs, including vinyl chloride; Phase II VOCs; or Phase V VOCs, then the supplier must take one sample annually beginning in the initial compliance period. - f) GWS reduction to triennial monitoring frequency.
-After a minimum of three years of annual sampling, GWS suppliers that have not previously detected any of the Phase I VOCs, including vinyl chloride; Phase II VOCs; or Phase V VOCs must take one sample during each three-year compliance period. - g) A CWS or NTNCWS supplier that has completed the initial round of monitoring required by subsection (d) of this Section and which did not detect any of the Phase I VOCs, including vinyl chloride; Phase II VOCs; and Phase V VOCs may apply to the Agency for a SEP pursuant to Section 611.110 that releases it from the requirements of subsection (e) or (f) of this Section.
-A supplier that serves fewer than 3300 service connections may apply to the Agency for a SEP that releases it from the requirements of subsection (d) of this Section as to 1,2,4-tri-chlorobenzene.

-BOARD NOTE: Derived from 40 CFR 141.24(f)(7) and (f)(10) (2013), and the discussion at 57 Fed.
+d) Each CWS and NTNCWS supplier must take four consecutive quarterly samples for each of the Phase I VOCs, excluding vinyl chloride, and Phase II VOCs during each compliance period, beginning in the compliance period starting in the initial compliance period.

+- e) This subsection (e) corresponds with 40 CFR 141.24(f)(5), which no longer has operative effect.
+This statement maintains structural consistency with the federal regulations. - f) GWS reduction to triennial monitoring frequency.
+After a minimum of three years of annual sampling, GWS suppliers that have not previously detected any of the Phase I VOCs, including vinyl chloride; Phase II VOCs; or Phase V VOCs must take one sample during each three-year compliance period. - g) A CWS or NTNCWS supplier that has completed the initial round of monitoring required by subsection (d) and which did not detect any of the Phase I VOCs, including vinyl chloride; Phase II VOCs; and Phase V VOCs may apply to the Agency for a SEP pursuant to Section 611.110 that releases it from the requirements of subsection (e) or (f).
+A supplier that serves fewer than 3300 service connections may apply to the Agency for a SEP that releases it from the requirements of subsection (d) as to 1,2,4-trichlorobenzene. - BOARD NOTE: Derived from 40 CFR 141.24(f)(7) and (f)(10) (2016), and the discussion at 57 Fed.
 Reg.
 31825 (July 17, 1992).
-Provisions concerning the term of the waiver appear in subsections (i) and (j) of this Section.
-The definition of "detect," parenthetically added to the federal counterpart paragraph, is in subsection (a) of this Section.

-- h) Vulnerability assessment.
-The Agency must consider the factors of Section 611.110(a)611.110(e) in granting a SEP from the requirements of subsection (d), (e), or (f) of this Section sought pursuant to subsection (g) of this Section. - A SEP issued to a GWS pursuant to subsection (g) of this Section is for a maximum of six years, except that a SEP as to the subsection (d) of this Section monitoring for 1,2,4-trichlorobenzene must apply only to the initial round of monitoring.
-As a condition of a SEP, except as to a SEP from the initial round of subsection (d) of this Section monitoring for 1,2,4-trichlorobenzene, the supplier shall, within 30 months after the beginning of the period for which the waiver was issued, reconfirm its vulnerability assessment required by subsection (h) of this Section and submitted pursuant to subsection (g) of this Section, by taking one sample at each sampling point and reapplying for a SEP pursuant to subsection (g) of this Section.
-Based on this application, the Agency must do either of the following: - 1) If it determines that the PWS meets the standard of Section 611.610(e), issue a SEP that reconfirms the prior SEP for the remaining three-year compliance period of the six-year maximum term; or - 2) Issue a new SEP requiring the supplier to sample annually.
+Provisions concerning the term of the waiver appear in subsections (i) and (j).
+The definition of "detect," parenthetically added to the federal counterpart paragraph, is in subsection (a). - h) Vulnerability assessment.
+The Agency must consider the factors of Section 611.110(a)611.110(e) in granting a SEP from the requirements of subsection (d), (e), or (f) sought pursuant to subsection (g). - i) A SEP issued to a GWS underpursuant to subsection (g) is for a maximum of six years, except that a SEP as to the subsection (d) monitoring for 1,2,4-trichlorobenzene must apply only to the initial round of monitoring.
+As a condition of a SEP, except as to a SEP from the initial round of subsection (d) monitoring for 1,2,4-trichlorobenzene, the supplier shall, within 30 months after the beginning of the period for which the waiver was issued, reconfirm its vulnerability assessment required by subsection (h) and submitted pursuant to subsection (g), by taking one sample at each sampling point and reapplying for a SEP underpursuant to subsection (g).
+Based on this application, the Agency must do either of the following:

+- 1) If it determines that the PWS meets the standard of Section 611.610(e), issue a SEP that reconfirms the prior SEP for the remaining three-year compliance period of the six-year maximum term; or - 2) Issue a new SEP requiring the supplier to sample annually.

-BOARD NOTE: Subsection (i) of this Section does not apply to an SWS or mixed system supplier.
+BOARD NOTE: Subsection (i) does not apply to an SWS or mixed system supplier.

 - j) Special considerations for a SEP for an SWS or mixed-system supplier. - The Agency must determine that an SWS is not vulnerable before issuing a SEP pursuant to Section 611.110 to an SWS supplier.
-A SEP issued to an SWS or mixed system supplier pursuant to subsection (g) of this Section is for a maximum of one compliance period; and

-2) The Agency may require, as a condition to a SEP issued to an SWS or mixed supplier, that the supplier take such samples for Phase I, Phase II, and Phase V VOCs at such a frequency as the Agency determines are necessary, based on the vulnerability assessment.
+A SEP issued to an SWS or mixed system supplier pursuant to subsection (g) is for a maximum of one compliance period; and - 2) The Agency may require, as a condition to a SEP issued to an SWS or mixed supplier, that the supplier take such samples for Phase I, Phase II, and Phase V VOCs at such a frequency as the Agency determines are necessary, based on the vulnerability assessment.